What is a Spectacle blind and Spacer?

 Materials of Spectacle Blind and Spacers

-Spectacle blind and spacers are manufactured from various materials as listed below:
+Spectacle blinds and spacers are manufactured from various materials as listed below:

 - Carbon Steel Spectacle Blind: ASTM A105.